 Full marathoners are automatically entered into our May 24 drawing for a travel package.
-This usually includes a major airline round trip ticket along with a travel option off and on of the island.
+This includes a pair of ferry tickets (round-trip) off and on of the island; Both tickets are good for a vehicle, a driver and one passenger.
 Other participants, volunteers and spectators are afforded the chance to win this drawing by purchasing raffle tickets at our race events and other venues.
 The drawing will take place after the awarding of winners’ plaques.
 The winner need not be present to win this drawing.

 Many other drawings are held during the awards ceremony on the evening of May 24 at the CTA Hall.
 These are free and are open to all in attendance.
 Prizes may include restaurant coupons, clothing, tools, grills, deck furniture, art work, coupons for services from local businesses, running shoes, baskets of island items, fishing gear, hats, backpacks, jackets, and many other items.
 Note that for these drawings, winners must be present.

 view Prince of Wales Island Marathon Map larger

 Because of generous sponsors and much local support, we are able to offer reasonable race fees.